ThibaultGROUEIX/NeuralJacobianFields/README.md

 #  TLDR

 NJF is a neural network architecture that can deform a mesh into another mesh.
-Its most remarkable strenght is that to be agnostic to triangulation *i.e.* you will get exactly the same result if you remesh your shapes.
+Its most remarkable strenght is to be agnostic to triangulation *i.e.* you will get exactly the same deformation results if you retriangulate your input shapes.

 NJF is  a  general  approach.
 To train, you need a folder of meshes, and a list of training pairs (source, target) indexing this folder.
 NJF can learn parameterization, registration, morphing, ARAP deformations...
 Please see the paper for the full list of application we explored.